 A helmet is one of the most important pieces of gear that you will put into your hockey bag.
 Your head is the most fragile and important part of your body and you need to protect it.
 It is crazy to think there was a time where they weren’t mandatory!

 When you are looking for the perfect helmet to purchase, it can be overwhelming with all the colors, shapes, sizes, and features that separate one from the next.
-That is why we compiled this list of our top picks of hockey helmets for 2021.
+That is why we compiled this list of our top picks of the best hockey helmets for 2021.

 The Bauer RE-AKT 200 is one of the most advanced helmets that Bauer has ever come out with.
 With a multitude of improvements, the Bauer RE-AKT helmet 200 is 25% more protective than the RE-AKT 100.

 This helmet comes with many new features including: a single lock adjustment system and Bauer’s Fit Plate technology.
 When the helmet is baked it can be locked at the occipital point near the back of the helmet for a perfect fit, making this helmet one of the most protective and comfortable buckets on the market.

 It’s also made with a combination of VTX, XRD and MD foams, which are high density, lighter and more protective than the traditional EPP foams found in most helmets.
 The RE-AKT 200 also has moisture channel stat wick sweat away and front-to-back venting that provides superior airflow.